sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 ## Customizing an Image

 To add packages to the default image, you can define your own `packagelist` json file, pointing to `rpms` that should be included in the image.
-The `edge-image.json` file points include multiple `packagelist` files, located under `imageconfigs/packagelists`.
-There is no harm if same `rpms` are included in an `imageconfig` through the `packagelist` files.
-The resulting image will include the set of all rpms declared and included within the array of `packagelist` files from the `imageconfig`.
+The `edge-image.json` file points to multiple `packagelist` files, located under `imageconfigs/packagelists`.
+Same `rpms` may be included in an `imageconfig` file through the `packagelist` files.
+The resulting image will include the set of all `rpms` specified within the array of `packagelist` files from the `imageconfig`.

 ### Example: Adding Nano

 The following example shows how to add `nano` as an alternative text editor to the image.
-You can add the packages for which SPEC files already exist by simply including them in an existing `packagelist` file, or creating a new `packagelist` and adding it to the `imageconfig`.
+You can add the packages for which SPEC files already exist.
+Simply include them in an existing `packagelist` file, or create a new one and add it to the `imageconfig`.

 ```bash